WELCOME TO THE CAUX DEMOCRACY FORUM 2026 - PROGRAMME

 • David FABER (Canada), Advocate for reconciliation with Indigenous peoples

-The Deep Time Walk offers a living practice of democratic renewal: learning to listen differently, perceive complexity, and engage with the world as an interconnected system in which every presence matters.
+This humbling walk offers a living practice of democratic renewal: learning to engage differently with the more-than-human world, perceive complexity, and engage with the world as an interconnected and precious system in which every presence matters.

 With: